Not invented here

 Not invented here (NIH) is the tendency to avoid using or buying products, research, standards, or knowledge from external origins.
 It is usually adopted by social, corporate, or institutional cultures.
-Research illustrates a strong bias against ideas from the outside.
+Since 2014, management research has shown the existence of a strong bias against ideas from the outside.

 The reasons for not wanting to use the work of others are varied, but can include a desire to support a local economy instead of paying royalties to a foreign license-holder, fear of patent infringement, lack of understanding of the foreign work, an unwillingness to acknowledge or value the work of others, jealousy, belief perseverance, or forming part of a wider turf war.
-As a social phenomenon, this tendency can manifest itself as an unwillingness to adopt an idea or product because it originates from another culture, a form of tribalism and/or an inadequate effort in choosing the right approach for the business.
+As a social phenomenon, this tendency can manifest itself as an unwillingness to adopt an idea or product because it originates from another culture, a form of tribalism.

 The term is typically used in a pejorative sense.
 The opposite predisposition is sometimes called "invented here", "not invented there", "proudly found elsewhere" (PFE) or "invented elsewhere".